Prone position: Biathlon

+Additionally, in this position biathletes, use a prone sling which is attached by a hook onto an armband worn on the non-shooting arm around the bicep of the biathlete.
+The biathlete takes aim at 5 targets with diameters of 115mm but hit zones of only 45mm.
+Hitting these targets allows biathletes to avoid either, the use of spare rounds of ammunition which must be hand loaded into the chamber, the skiing of mandatory penalty loops or the imposition of time penalties depending on the biathlon event in which the shooter is participating.
+The number of penalties, or loops to ski directly corresponds with the missed targets in the stage however, only 3 cartridge are given for any prone stage when spare rounds are available.

 UK

 In the UK, the National Smallbore Rifle Association (NSRA) governs "smallbore" shooting with .22LR calibre rifles.
 "Short-range" is defined as distances between 15 yards and 25 metres 'indoors'.
 Targets are generally outward gauging (touching a ring on the target scores the lower of the two adjacent scores), except on some of the Schools and older targets (e.g. 5 bull targets).
 Being indoors, no allowance is necessary for wind, light or other changes.
 Shots are scored as integer values from 0 to 10, with no decimal places.
 "Long-range" smallbore shooting is generally over either 50 yards, 50 metres or 100 yards distance outdoors.
 Targets vary, but generally, the ISSF 50M (scaled) is used for 50 yards or 50 metres, and a proportionally sized target is used for 100 yards.
 A 50-yard, 50-metre or 100-yard target is generally constructed to allow 20 shots to count, to be executed during one 'detail' of 20 minutes duration.
 Sighting shots are included in that time period.

 Outdoors, variables such as light, wind, temperature, humidity and mirage affect the target image and bullet trajectory.
 To help shooters, most ranges have wind flags placed at useful positions around the range to display the wind conditions.